tylerfuelling/Michigan-Basketball-Clutch-Time-MVP/README.md

 https://www.inpredictable.com/2014/03/measuring-clutch-play-in-nba.html

 Although these probabilities were calculated for NBA games, this project relies on the assumption that the eWPA for college basketball games are relatively similar.
-Because they were not listed on the the website, I added my own "clutch score" value for an assist and one for all situations of drawing a foul.
+Because they were not listed on the the website, I added my own "clutch score" value for an assist and one for all instances of drawing a foul.

 Other References: